-- Establishment of an effective team: all real Agile projects have an effective team at their core – not the ‘them and us syndrome’ – this can facilitate daily interactions between developers, users and business managers.
+- Establishment of an effective team: all real Agile projects have an effective team at their core – not the ‘them and us syndrome’ – this should facilitate daily interactions between developers, users and business managers.
 The benefits of this are obvious and should ensure that no project should ever stray too far off track.

 - Effective communication: Agile always favours face-to-face communication over all other methods.
 While this may be challenging in some circumstances, this principle can be extended or achieved in many ways.

 Agile started life on software projects, and is most suited to those projects, providing the right circumstances are in place to adopt Agile.
 You cannot simply pick any project you like and attempt to use Agile to deliver it.
 Agile is especially relevant where there is real uncertainty about the expectations (and especially requirements) relating to the end deliverable.
-Mankind has demonstrated for decades that businesses and users are very poor at defining clear and comprehensive requirements at the start of many types of projects (or just frankly don’t even do it at all).
-This is possibly the biggest single issue that Agile produces an effective solution for.
+History has demonstrated for decades that businesses and users are very poor at defining clear requirements at the start of many types of projects (or just frankly don’t even do it at all).
+This is possibly the biggest single issue that Agile produces a solution for.
 As with all things, however, this does not mean that requirements don’t have to be defined by a customer or user.
 They do, but in a more progressive and iterative nature, where users and developers work together.
 There are many claiming that they are using Agile where in truth they are more riding the wave rather than actively using the principles of Agile.

 There are many misconceptions about Agile, and none of the following are true: